 Enter your VIN at NHTSA.gov to check recalls specific to your vehicle.

-According to Au7o's analysis of 0+ owner reports, the 1990-1990 Toyota Tercel has 3 documented issues.
-The most frequently reported are: Automatic Transmission Failure (A132L), Head Gasket Failure, Ignition Distributor and Coil Failure.
+According to Au7o's research across NHTSA recalls, manufacturer TSBs, and owner forum reports, the 1990-1990 Toyota Tercel has 2 documented issues.
+The most frequently reported are: Automatic Transmission Failure (A132L), Head Gasket Failure.
 Of these, 2 are rated critical and should be addressed promptly.

 Is the Toyota Tercel reliable?

-The 1990-1990 Toyota Tercel has 3 known issues documented across 0+ owner reports.
+The 1990-1990 Toyota Tercel has 2 known issues compiled from NHTSA recalls, manufacturer TSBs, and owner forum reports.
 2 issues are rated critical: Automatic Transmission Failure (A132L) and Head Gasket Failure.
 Prospective buyers should inspect for these issues and factor potential repair costs into their purchase decision.
 Regular maintenance following the manufacturer's schedule helps prevent many common problems.

 How much does it cost to fix common Toyota Tercel problems?